InterviewGateway/interview_preparation/readme.md

 - **Can a candidate use the Internet during the test?** Yes, but you can’t copy directly.
 If the plagiarism checker finds copied content in your work, you may be disqualified.

+- **Can I reschedule the test?** Yes, please contact HR Team (<Jeremy.Gregory@gatewaycasinos.ca>) at least two business days before your scheduled test.
+We may not be able to accommodate last-minute changes, especially during non-office hours.
+Once the test is sent, we won’t reschedule it.
+Please also do NOT resubmit your response for the test invitation.